 Imagine being a child whose parents are never around.
 You come home from school, and no one is there to greet you.
 You have to make your meals, do your laundry, and figure out how to solve your problems independently.

 Of course, there are reasons why parents become uninvolved.
 This style of parenting is often linked to parents who are overwhelmed or are dealing with mental health issues.
-The neglectful parent is rarely present in their child’s life.
+Neglectful parents are rarely present in their child’s life.
 They’re not around to provide physical care, emotional support, or help their child develop social skills.

 Pro: Growing Up Faster and More Self-Reliant